-Watch Dogs Review – The Good, the Bad, and the Ugly
+Watch Dogs – The Good, the Bad, and the Ugly

-Ubisoft Montreal had been working on Watch Dogs for almost five years, and I still couldn’t find the reason why it took so long for them to develop an open world game this bad.
+Ubisoft worked on Watch Dogs for almost five years, and I still couldn’t find the reason why it took so long for them to develop an open world game this bad.
 Not to mention that they opted for a completely new engine for this.
 And as expected, the final game was seriously downgraded from what they showed at E3.

-Ubisoft Montreal had done an awesome job in bringing up the entire Chicago city inside the game.
+Ubisoft had done an awesome job in bringing up the entire Chicago city inside the game.
 Kudos!
-For what it’s worth the creative assistance from the Kaspersky Labs saved the game from being the gaming version of the movie ‘Hackers’.
-The futuristic ‘digitial dystopian world’ (?) has its futurism and fiction blended to the right level.
-Though the plot clashes our rational minds often, it is better, and for most of the part, it’s Aiden-centric.
-And the online hacking… It’s something different and good!
-Period!
+For what it’s worth the creative assistance from the Kaspersky Labs saved the game from being a cringe-fest game version of the movie ‘Hackers’.
+The futuristic ‘digital dystopian world’ (?) is well-balanced within the scope of realism and creative freedom.
+Though the plot clashes with logic at times, it is better, and for most of the part, it’s Aiden-centric.

-Side missions, wifi hacks, and some cool leisure games are some of the good features inside this futuristic Chicago and it serves as a little off certification for the bored explorers.
+Side missions, Wi-Fi hacks, and some cool leisure activities in and around the digitally dominated Chicago provides little off certification for the bored explorers.
 Stealth missions are okay for a normal player, and it would be the best if the AI could be more realistic and challenging.
 After ten minutes of contemplation, that’s all the good part I can draw from the game!

-It’s the driving.
-The driving physics and realism are horrible and you would even start screaming the very first time you get into a car in Watch Dogs.
-If you are a GTA fanatic, you’ll definitely be let down for sure.
+It’s the driving!
+The driving!
+Aaah!
+The driving physics and realism are horrible.
+One would start screaming the very first time you get into a car and start to drive in Watch Dogs.
+If you are used to driving in GTA, you’ll be let down for sure.
 In Watch Dogs, it’s more like driving a vehicle strapped with tons of invisible steel and concrete under its chassis.
-It would’ve been a little better if the wheels were a little drift-friendly for those awesome drifts we’ve experienced in GTA.
+It would’ve been a little better if the wheels were a little drift-friendly for those awesome drifts we’ve experienced in other open world games.

-Crashes are horrible too!
-You crash into the poles, a truck, a car, and run over some pedestrians, but ayou can barely notice a single scratch on those shiny surface.
+The destruction physics don’t even exist!
+You crash into the poles, a truck, a car, and run over some pedestrians, but you can barely notice a single scratch on those shiny surface.
 The car wrecks and visible damage comes only after some ten or twenty heavy crashes.
-And they took five years for this physics + the last year in removing all the good part out of the game.
+Not only this model is unrealistic, it kills the reality, even from a game world’s perspective.

-Lack of airplanes and helicopters is another big blow to the open world expectations.
-The grandness of the game could’ve been pushed up a notch by giving the player, a chance to explore the magnificent Chicago from the air.
+Lack of air planes and helicopters is another big blow to the open world expectations.
+The grandness of the game could’ve been pushed up a notch by giving the player, a chance to explore the magnificent map from the air.
 At least a wing suit would’ve been nice, considering Ubisoft’s Far Cry 3 had one.
 Instead of too much focus on racing, wingsuit and gliders could’ve made side missions interesting.

-The fixer contracts are okay in the beginning and as the game progresses, the primitive AI, repetitive themes, and the horrendous driving mechanics made it worse and sucks out the colour out of the progression.
+The fixer contracts are okay in the beginning and as the game progresses, the primitive AI, repetitive themes, and the horrendous driving mechanics make it worse and sucks out the colour out of the progression.
 It soon becomes an annoyance that stays until you finish them.

-It’s Ubisoft and the AI!
-They made an exclusive engine for this game and somehow they messed up the little things about the AI.
+Ubisoft created an exclusive open world game engine, Disrupt, for this game and somehow they messed up the little things when it comes to the NPCs.
 I started the game in realistic mode expecting some heavy challenges down the game progression.
-Unfortunately, the game disrupted my heart again with a poorly responsive AI.
+Unfortunately, the game disrupted my heart again with a poorly responsive AI map.
 They were too far from realistic.

 This post was first published on May 31, 2014.